-Part 1 - To be Completed by Parent/Carer To the Headteacher: (add name) School:
+Part 1 - To be Completed by Parent/Carer

+To the Headteacher: School:

+(add name)

 My child (name) Date of birth:

-Class has the following medical co ndition
+Class has the following medical c ondition

-I wish for him/her to have the following medicine a administered by school staff, as indicated below:
+I wish for him/her to have the following medicine a dministered by school staff, as indicated below:

 Name of Medication:

 Dose/Amount to be given:

 Time(s) at which to be given:

 Means of administration:

-How long will the child require this medication to be pe administered?

-Known side effects and any special precautions (p olease attach details)

-Procedures to take in case of emergency (please attach details)

-Emergency Contact 1 Emergency Contact 2
+How long will the child require this medication to b be administered?
+Known side effects and any special precautions (please attach details) Procedures to take in case of emergency (please Emergency Contact 1 Emergency Contact 2 Name: ke to inform the school immediately of any Name: Relationship to child: Signature: Date:

-Name: Name:

-Telephone Work: Telephone Work:

-Home: Home:

-Mobile: Mobile:

-Polationship Relationship

-cine personally to the Headteacher or Medication Co-ordinator and sary.
-I also undertake to inform the school immediately of any ctor or hospital has prescribed.
-Name: Signature: Relationship to child: Date: Part 2 - To be completed by Headteacher/Medication Co-ordinator Confirmation of agreement to o administer medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoor n break) (Child) will be given medication or supervised whilst he/she takes it by (name of member of staff) · This arrangement will continue until (either the end date · for the course of medicine or un til the parents instruct otherwise).
+Part 2 - To be completed by He adteacher/Medication Co-ordinator Confirmation of agreement to a dminister medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoon break) (Child) will be given medication or supervised whilst he/she takes it by (name of member of staff) · This arrangement will continue unti l (either the end date for the course of medicine or until t he parents instruct otherwise).
+Name: Signature Headteacher/Medication Co-ordina tor School: Heddon-on-the-Wall St. An drew's CE Primary School

-Signature:

-Northumberland County Council - September 2014.
-Adopted by Heddon-on-the-Wall St. Andrew's CE Primary School in January 2016 - Revision made April 2019 - Review April 2021